 Read on for an overview of how to moor your boat, what knots to use and the safety precautions to take.

 It is often a mistake to think that there is little flow on a canal.
-Every time a moored craft is passed by another boat, the water under it and around the hull will start to move – first in the same direction as the boat approaching and then move backwards, quite rapidly if the canal is shallow, as the boat passes.
-One only has to watch the water’s edge while cruising to see this effect.
-On rivers, of course there is also the constant flow of the water – as well as any turbulence caused by passing craft.
+Every time a moored craft is passed by another boat, the water under it and around the hull will start to move.
+Firstly in the same direction as the boat approaching and then backwards, quite rapidly if the canal is shallow, as the boat passes.
+You only have to watch the water’s edge while cruising to see this effect.
+On rivers there is also the constant flow of the water – as well as any turbulence caused by passing craft.

 This is why the best angle for the rope to each end of the boat should be as long as possible along the bank.
 The mooring ropes have to resist movement along the canal or river, as well as resisting movement from the bank.